Erdash4/st-emojis/README.md

 - Emoji images are stored in extension settings as data URLs when uploaded.
 - The model still receives the text token unless you separately modify prompt text processing.
 - This extension only changes how messages are displayed in the chat UI.
+- It's recommended you describe each of your custom emojis in the context somewhere so bots can use them correctly.